ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/statistics.md

 -   `ALTER TABLE [db].table MODIFY STATISTICS (columns list) TYPE (type list)` - Modifies statistic description to tables metadata.

--   `ALTER TABLE [db].table DROP STATISTICS (columns list)` - Removes statistic description from tables metadata and deletes statistic files from disk.
+-   `ALTER TABLE [db].table DROP STATISTICS (columns list)` - Removes statistics from the metadata of the specified columns and deletes all statistics objects in all parts for the specified columns.

--   `ALTER TABLE [db].table CLEAR STATISTICS (columns list)` - Deletes statistic files from disk.
+-   `ALTER TABLE [db].table CLEAR STATISTICS (columns list)` - Deletes all statistics objects in all parts for the specified columns.
+Statistics objects can be rebuild using `ALTER TABLE MATERIALIZE STATISTICS`.

 -   `ALTER TABLE [db.]table MATERIALIZE STATISTICS (columns list)` - Rebuilds the statistic for columns.
 Implemented as a [mutation](../../../sql-reference/statements/alter/index.md#mutations).